Recipe Ideas

 Preparation Steps

-• Heat 1 tablespoon of vegetable oil in a large skillet or wok over medium-high heat.
-Add the marinated beef in a single layer and sear for 1-2 minutes per side until browned.
-Remove beef from skillet and set aside.
+• Heat olive oil in a large skillet or wok over medium-high heat.
+Add the sliced beef and cook, stirring occasionally, until browned and cooked through, about 3-5 minutes.
+Remove beef from the skillet and set aside on a plate.

 Notes